-After you have enabled Insights on a project and you've ran a successful build, you will be able to access a report on your slowest test files.
-You can see the report by going to the project page and clicking the Add-ons link, and then following the Insights link.
+After you have enabled Test file performance Insights on a project and you've ran a successful build, you will be able to access a report on your slowest test files.
+You can see the report by going to the project page and clicking the Insights link, and then opening the Test file performance tab.

 You can choose the framework for which you want to see the report from the Insights page.
-For example, if you want to see which Cucumber files are the slowest in your test suite, if you follow the Cucumber link, you will see a table similar to the one in the screenshot below.
+For example, if you want to see which RSpec files are the slowest in your test suite, if you follow the RSpec link, you will see a table similar to the one in the screenshot below.

 The table contains all test files which take more than a minute to run, and if there are no files that fit that description, then the slowest five are shown by default.